 The carbon stored in these acres adds up.
 Two of our flagship projects in Peru, the Sierra del Divisor project and the Airo Pai Community Reserve project, store the equivalent of over 1 billion and 292 million metric tons of carbon dioxide, respectively.
 Together, that’s equal to the yearly emissions of 275 million cars in the United States.4

 You can have an impact.

+You can have an impact by helping to fund current projects storing vast amounts of carbon.
 Just $10 dollars donated towards Rainforest Trust’s Rungan River Peat Swamp project in Borneo can protect 5 acres and approximately 3,675 metric tons of carbon dioxide.
 If released into the atmosphere, that would be equal to the yearly carbon dioxide released by 781 U.S. cars.

 All those emissions, prevented through a $10 donation.

 Millions and millions of tons of carbon are stored in our projects around the world.
 Imagine the impact you could have on this world by ensuring that critical habitat for endangered species is protected and the carbon held within is kept there forever — all for little more than a morning latte.
 Please consider a donation today to our Conservation Action Fund which helps to support our most urgent projects around the world.